Jinshi (The Apothecary Diaries)

-Jinshi (壬氏) is the male protagonist of Natsu Hyūga's light novels The Apothecary Diaries.
+Jinshi (壬氏) is the male protagonist of Hyūganatsu's light novel series The Apothecary Diaries.
 Jinshi is a eunuch from the Imperial Palace filled with laundry women, serving the Emperor's concubines, eunuchs, and respective staff in the Rear Palace.
-He finds the protagonist, Maomao, a young apothecary and introduces Maomao to Gyokuyou due to her notable skills.
+He finds the protagonist, Maomao, a young apothecary and introduces Maomao to Consort Gyokuyou due to her notable skills.
 As the plot progresses, Jinshi's true identity is revealed as he is connected with other characters working in the Imperial Palace but becomes attracted to Maomao, wanting her to remain by his side.
-He is also often surrounded by Gaoshun who has taken care of him since his childhood.
+He is often accompanied by Gaoshun who has taken care of him since childhood.

-In the making of the light novels, Jinshi was mostly a narrative accent but his popularity within the readers led to the author make him an active character with his own personality and relationship with Maomao.
-His relationship with Gaoshun was meant to be darker resulting in an attempted assassin arc and Jinshi being a more vulnerable individual.
-In the animated adaptations of the series multiple voice actors provided their talents for Jinshi.
-Critical response to the character has been generally positive for his mysterious identity and dynamic with the protagonist Maomao.
+In the animated adaptations of the series, multiple voice actors provided their talents for Jinshi.
+Critical response to the character has been generally positive due to his mysterious identity and dynamic with the protagonist Maomao.
 However, some critics were against his love for Maomao.

 Creation

-When creating the character of Jinshi, Natsu Hyūga made him with light-hearted feelings similar to characters explored in shōjo manga.
-Hyūga said that she had two ideas: make him an eunuch or leave it to the readers to decide.
-She initially planned Jinshi to die but scrapped that idea alongside other personality traits not seen in the novels.
-The character was also never meant to be important in the story as he was conceived more as a narrative accent.
-However, the character's popularity in the readers led him to become a more active character.
-In the original concept for the light novels The Apothecary Diaries, Natsu Hyūga conceptualized Jinshi as well as his relationship with Gaoshun in a different manner from the final product; Jinshi was originally going to be a more vulnerable figure with Gaoshun having orders to kill him.
-Had the story followed the path, the bond of Jinshi and Gaoshun would have been challenged.
+The author HyugaNatsu has publicly stated that the reason she invented this series is because Jinshi and MaoMao came to her in a dream.
+When creating the character of Jinshi, Hyūganatsu made him with light-hearted feelings similar to characters explored in shōjo manga.
+Hyūganatsu said that she had two ideas: make him a eunuch or leave it to the readers to decide.
+She later planned for Jinshi to die since he ended up being the most difficult character to write but scrapped that idea alongside other personality traits.
+The character's popularity resulted in significant changes made to his personality and plotlines.
+In the original concept for the light novels The Apothecary Diaries, Hyūganatsu conceptualized Jinshi as well as his relationship with Gaoshun in a different manner from the final product; Jinshi was originally going to be a more vulnerable figure with Gaoshun having orders to kill him.
+Had the story followed this path, the bond between Jinshi and Gaoshun would have been challenged.
 Furthermore, Jinshi was not going to be a major power figure in the Palace and would instead be used as a pawn by other members, leading to an assassination arc.
-These ideas were scrapped and Jinshi became a "as an elegant and seemingly untouchable figure."
-When it came to Jinshi's romantic overtones with Maomao, Hyūga found it challenging writing initimate scenes when compared to the main plot which is about developing the main characters.
+These ideas were scrapped and Jinshi became "an elegant and seemingly untouchable figure."
+When it came to Jinshi's romantic overtones with Maomao, Hyūganatsu found it challenging writing intimate scenes when compared to the story-driven main plot.

+Anime director Norihiro Naganuma said that Maomao shows notable growth in the first season when she expresses her trauma to Jinshi in the final episodes.
+Naganuma also saw Gaoshun as a caretaker to both Jinshi and Maomao, able to tell how close they had become.
+For "Hyakka Ryōran" performed by Lilas Ikuta, the lyrics were written to focus on Jinshi and Maomao's dynamic in the story.